grafana/grafana/docs/sources/datasources/prometheus/query-editor/index.md

 ### Metrics browser

 The metrics browser locates metrics and selects relevant labels to help you build basic queries.
-When you open the browser, it displays all available metrics and labels.
+When you click **Metrics browser**, it displays all available metrics and labels.
-If supported by your Prometheus instance, each metric also displays its HELP and TYPE as a tooltip.
+If supported by your Prometheus instance, each metric also displays its `HELP` and `TYPE` as a tooltip.

 {{< figure src="/static/img/docs/prometheus/metric-browser.png" max-width="500px" class="docs-image--no-shadow" caption="Metrics browser" >}}

-When you select a metric, the browser narrows down the available labels to show only the ones applicable to the metric.
+When you select a metric under Step 1, the browser narrows down the available labels to show only the ones applicable to the metric.
-You can then select one or more labels for which the available label values are shown in lists in the bottom section.
+You can then select one or more labels shown in Step 2.
-Select one or more values for each label to tighten your query scope.
+Select one or more values in Step 3 for each label to tighten your query scope.
+In Step 4, you can select **Use query** to run the query, **Use as rate query** to add the rate operation to your query (`$__rate_interval`), **Validate selector** to verify the selector is valid and show the number of series found, or **Clear** to clear your selections and start over.

 > **Note:** If you do not remember a metric name to start with, you can also select a few labels to narrow down the list, then find relevant label values.

 All lists in the metrics browser have a search field above them to quickly filter for metrics or labels that match a certain string.
 The values section has only one search field, and its filtering applies to all labels to help you find values across labels once selected.

-For example, among your labels `app`, `job`, `job_name` only one might with the value you are looking for.
+For example, among your labels `app`, `job`, `job_name` only one might have the value you are looking for.

 Once you are satisfied with your query, click **Run query**.